last9/events-nodejs-examples/README.md

-# Last9 Events Logger for Node.js
+# Send events to Last9 from Node.js apps

 This project demonstrates how to send JSON events to Last9 using the OpenTelemetry OTLP HTTP exporter.